asciiu/halo/README.md

 ### Database mapping code
 The file `models.db.Tables.scala` contains the database mapping code.
 It has been generated running the main class `utils.db.SourceCodeGenerator`.
-If you want to regenerate the database mapping code for any reason, check the config file `conf/application.conf` and run:
+If you want to regenerate the database mapping code for any reason, edit slick.dbs settings in the config file `conf/application.conf` and run:

     sbt tables